-One of the first things I hear going through people’s (by people I usually mean doctors and traditionally trained mainstream dieticians) minds when I tell them we are grain free is “gasp, that must be so unhealthy, cutting out AN ENTIRE FOOD GROUP”
+One of the first things I hear from people (by people I usually mean doctors and traditionally trained mainstream dieticians) minds when I tell them we are grain free is “that must be so unhealthy, you are cutting out AN ENTIRE FOOD GROUP”

-Firstly, lets get one thing completely clear.
-Going grain free is NOT a low carb eating plan.
-Don’t listen to ignorant people who assume that cutting out grains is “completely cutting out a food group and isn’t that really dangerous and doesn’t it mean that you are going to be malnourished because you don’t eat bread or rice and pasta?”
+Really?
+Actually, going grain free is NOT always a low carb eating plan.
+Many people assume that cutting out grains is “completely cutting out a food group – isn’t that really dangerous and doesn’t it mean that you are going to be malnourished because you don’t eat bread or rice and pasta?”

 Well, to see where this idea comes from, lets take a look at the typical modern day food pyramid: